Personalized Banking: The Future of Financial Services

 - Consideration – If a customer is interested in your product, they will usually see what your competitors offer before deciding.
 This is the time to explain what your service does differently, and provide customer testimonials.

-- Decision – At this point, the customer is ready to make a purchase.
+- Decision – At this point, the customer is ready to purchase.
 They often just need a straightforward path to purchase, or perhaps a special offer to create a sense of urgency.

 In essence, banks need to understand that a first-time visitor is different from a customer that’s researching, which is different from the needs of long-term customers.
-To encourage action, optimize your CTAs and content based on a consumer’s place in the purchasing cycle.
-For example, a first time customer should have a CTA button that says “How it Works” while a researching customer should see a button that says “Learn More.”
+Optimize your CTAs and content based on a consumer’s place in the purchasing cycle to encourage action.
+For example, a first-time customer should have a CTA button that says “How it Works” while a researching customer should see a button that says “Learn More.”

 Customer Onboarding Personalization

 The Royal Bank of Scotland recently introduced a powerful data-driven personalization campaign called “Personology”.
-The campaign is run by a powerful analytics team and is intended to reconnect the bank with its clients.
+The campaign is run by a powerful analytics team intended to reconnect the bank with its clients.

 What is the end goal?
-Well, using detailed customer data, banks like RBS are using technology to understand what their customers will need according to their life stage.
+Using detailed customer data, banks like RBS are using technology to understand what their customers will need according to their life stage.
 This puts them in the right space to proactively offer highly useful products.

 According to research by BCG, for every $100 billion in assets owned by a bank, it can use personalized customer experiences to achieve as much as $300 million in revenue growth.

 There has never been a bigger incentive to get into the personalization race.
-As to be expected, banks that are first movers will get a competitive advantage over rivals.
+As to be expected, banks that are first movers will gain a competitive advantage over rivals.

-As mentioned, personalization is about offering customers the right product at the right time, in such a way that the client feels they are not doing any of the work.
+As mentioned, personalization is about offering customers the right product at the right time so that the client feels they are not doing any of the work.
 The key is to build trust by actively boosting powerful interactions with customers.

 Digital interactions are at the heart of this journey.
-Users interact with their bank via their mobile app on a daily basis.
-This gives banks many opportunities to offer personalized offers that are relevant and meaningful to the customer according to their life stage.
+Users interact with their bank via their mobile app daily.
+This gives banks many opportunities to offer personalized offers relevant and meaningful to customers according to their life stage.

 Driven Content Creation

 Data-driven content creation is becoming integral to marketing strategies, and the financial services industry is no exception.
-However, creating content isn’t as simple as making a few standardized resources for customers.
-Content isn’t one-size-fits-all, even if some pieces appeal to wide demographics.
+However, creating content isn’t as simple as making a few standardized customer resources.
+Content isn’t one-size-fits-all, even if some pieces appeal to broad demographics.
 Instead, try to optimize your blogs and resources based on small customer segments, and then advertise them to consumers that have the most interest in that content.
 Here are two primary ways to segment customers when creating targeted content:

 - Dividing based on use – Is this particular consumer using your credit card?
 Or are they looking for home financing?
-Marketers need to identify which customers are using what products and show them content that aligns with the products they value.
+Marketers need to identify which products customers use and show them content that aligns with the products they value.

 - Dividing based on interest – The average American wouldn’t be interested in a flight-miles credit card.
-However, somebody who travels often for work or leisure would be very interested in a credit card that offers flight miles.
-So, any promotional blog content for this credit card should be pointed towards frequent fliers.
-Financial services marketers need to leverage customer data to accurately identify the most responsive customer segments.
+However, somebody who often travels for work or leisure would be very interested in a credit card that offers flight miles.
+So, any promotional blog content for this credit card should be pointed toward frequent fliers.
+Financial services marketers need to leverage customer data to identify the most responsive customer segments accurately.